 That means taking specific steps to renew your Oklahoma mechanical license at certain times.
 Here’s exactly what you need to do — including meeting the continuing education requirement — to renew your license on time.

 The CIB requires that both journeyman and contractor mechanical licensees take CE during each renewal cycle.
 This is pretty much the state’s way of making sure you’re staying in the know about best practices, safety protocols, and code updates.

-Fortunately, you don’t need very many hours and you can take them

-	online.
-Specifically, the CIB requires all mechanical licensees to take

-	six hours of mechanical CE in order to be eligible for license renewal.
+Fortunately, you don’t need very many hours and you can take them online.
+Specifically, the CIB requires all mechanical licensees to take six hours of mechanical CE in order to be eligible for license renewal.

-	In order for your hours to count toward that requirement, you need to

-	get them from a CIB-approved education provider.
-Look for their course
+In order for your hours to count toward that requirement, you need to get them from a CIB-approved education provider.
+Look for the course ID number to double-check that any education provider you’re considering has the green light from the CIB.

-	ID number or approval letter (you can scroll down to see an example of

-	hours) to double-check that any education provider you’re considering

-	has the green light from the CIB.

-	When you choose to take your CIB-approved mechanical CE online, you get

-	the freedom to work on your hours whenever you have free time.
-And you

-	can do them from anywhere you want, provided you have a computer,

-	tablet, or phone with internet.
+When you choose to take your CIB-approved mechanical CE online, you get the freedom to work on your hours whenever you have free time.
+And you can do them from anywhere you want, provided you have a computer, tablet, or phone with internet.